-Pursuant to the requirements of the Securities Act of 1933, the registrant certifies that is has reasonable grounds to believe that it meets all the requirements for filing on Form S-4 and has duly caused the registration statement to be signed on its behalf by the undersigned, thereunto duly authorized in the City of Atlanta, State of Georgia, on March 12, 2002.
+Pursuant to the requirements of the Securities Act of 1933, the registrant has duly caused the Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Atlanta, State of Georgia, on February 22, 2002.

-Bv: /s/ IAN J. MCCARTHY
+By: /s/ IAN J. MCCARTHY

-Ian J. McCarthy President and Chief Executive Officer
+Ian J. McCarthy

+President and Chief Executive Officer